mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.1/index.md

 ## Marathon
 - COPS-3554 - This release introduces a watcher loop process to monitor and, if necessary, re-register the Marathon leader after reelection.

 - COPS-3593, DCOS_OSS-4193 - In previous releases, you might have services that are managed by Marathon unable to restart if the container crashes or under certain DNS failure conditions.
-For example,restarting services might fail if the first ZooKeeper node or first DC/OS master is unreachable.
+For example, restarting services might fail if the first ZooKeeper node or first DC/OS master is unreachable.

     Because this problem affects high availability for Marathon, a workaround (ping zk-1) was introduced for DC/OS 1.11.5 and 1.11.6 to address the issue.
 In this release, the underlying issue is resolved and you can safely remove the workaround if you have it deployed.
 For background information about the issue and the steps to remove the workaround, see [Removing the patch for Marathon failing to start if the first DC/OS is not available](https://mesosphere-community.force.com/s/article/Critical-Issue-Marathon-MSPH-2018-0004).